next-theme/hexo-theme-next/.github/CONTRIBUTING.md

 ### Reporting Bugs

 Before creating bug reports, please check [this list](#before-submitting-an-issue) as you might find out that you don't need to create one.
-After you've determined the repository your bug is related to, create an issue on that repository and provide the information as many details as possible by filling in [the required template](ISSUE_TEMPLATE.md).

-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior, and find related reports:
+When creating an issue, following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior, and find related reports:

 * Use a clear and descriptive title for the issue to identify the problem.
-* Provide more context by answering these questions:
-    * Can you reproduce the problem?
-Can you reliably reproduce the issue?
-If not, provide details about how often the problem happens and under which conditions it normally happens.
-    * Did the problem start happening recently or was this always a problem?
-    * If the problem started happening recently, can you reproduce the problem in an older version of NexT?
-What's the most recent version in which the problem doesn't happen?
-You can download older versions of NexT from [the releases page](https://github.com/next-theme/hexo-theme-next/releases).
-    * Which version of Node, Hexo and NexT are you using?
-You can get the exact version by running `node -v`, `hexo version` in your terminal, or copy the contents in site's`package.json`.
-    * Which packages do you have installed?
-You can get that list by copying the contents in site's`package.json`.
+* Provide the information as many details as possible by filling in [the required template](ISSUE_TEMPLATE.md).
 * Describe the exact steps which reproduce the problem in as many details as possible.
 When listing steps, don't just say what you did, but explain how you did it, e.g. which command exactly you used.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/) or [a permanent link to a code snippet](https://help.github.com/articles/creating-a-permanent-link-to-a-code-snippet/), or a [Gist link](https://gist.github.com/).
 * Provide specific examples to demonstrate the steps.
 Include links to files (screenshots or GIFs) or live demo.
 * Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.